karazy/preports/README.md

 3. Adjust config and env variables
 4. RUN `npm install`
 5. RUN `forever app.js`
-  1. or RUN `docker-compose -d up` when using docker
+  1. or RUN `docker-compose up -d` when using docker

 This may not be the best approach.
 One might want to check out [Strongloop](https://strongloop.com) as a tool for node app building and deployment.